bitjson/bitauth-cli/README.md

  - Which wallet should hold the signing output?
 (This wallet may temporarily sign on behalf of the identity.)
  -->

-Follow the prompts to choose a name, short identifier, and description for the Bitauth ID.
-When prompted, choose the wallet we created for both the identity and signing outputs.
+Follow the prompts to choose a name, alias, and description for the Bitauth ID.
+When prompted, choose the wallet we just created (for both the "ownership" and "signing" outputs).
 When the setup is complete, confirm that the new ID is in our list of Bitauth IDs:

 ```
 bitauth id